andrewnessinjim/blog/_posts/2019-02-10-hello-world-with-java-in-heroku-and-MongoDB-in-atlas.md

 ---
 published: true
 ---
-# Hello World with Java in Heroku and MongoDB in Atlas
 We'll create a java application with a main method that exposes a web service.
 This service responds with a message fetched from an M0 instance running in [MongoDB Atlas][1].
 You can download the code from here.
 All the tools used are free.

 ## Prerequisites